huskyroboticsteam/Resurgence/README.md

-# PY2020
+# Resurgence
-PY2020 Jetson TX2 Codebase Hindsight
+Resurgence Jetson TX2 Codebase Hindsight

 # Project Setup

-There are a few setup steps that are necessary before development on the codebase can be done.

-Note: Terminal commands to perform many of these steps can be found in the file `tests-docker-action/entrypoint.sh`, which is used to automatically set up an Ubuntu computer in order to run our integration tests.

 **Note for Windows users:** It is highly recommended you use Windows Subsystem for Linux or a VM with a GNU/Linux distribution installed.
 If you are going to